cloudflare/cloudflare-docs/content/workers/observability/logging/real-time-logs.md

 pcx_content_type: concept
 title: Real-time logs
 meta:
-  description: Debug your Worker application by accessing logs and exceptions through the Cloudflare dashboard or wrangler tail.
+  description: Debug your Worker application by accessing logs and exceptions through the Cloudflare dashboard or `wrangler tail`.
 ---

 # Log from Workers